 We have prepared this exhaustive guide to help you navigate through the trouble of receiving compensation for your missed connecting flight and to give you the most pertinent advice on the steps you could take to prevent missing your flights.

-Right to compensation in case of a missed connection
+Right to compensation for a missed flight connection

 Most passengers won’t think that the reasons why they missed their flights matter much: in either case they will probably stay between the airport lounges for a prolonged period of time with the intermittent discussion with an airline agent to help them somehow reach their final destination.